-Step 1: Speed Up The Startup Of Your Mac
+Way 1.
+Speed Up The Startup Of Your Mac

 Well, first things first.
 When you open your Mac device, it usually opens a lot of applications all at once.
 Most of the time, you don’t need a lot of these applications.
 And launching Mac with a lot of applications opening all at once can cause El Capitan to slow down.

 To stop these applications from launching during startup, you have to visit System Preferences.
 Then, choose Users & Groups.
 Click on your username.
 Uncheck the unnecessary applications.

-Step 2: Cleaning Up Your Hard Drive
+Way 2.
+Cleaning Up Your Hard Drive

 A full hard disk drive is one of the reasons why your Mac is running slow.
 To find out the status of your disk drive, simply look in the top-left corner and click on the main Apple menu.
 Select About This Mac and then select Storage.
 The status will show up.
 If the top bar is almost full, it’s about time to free your Mac up for more storage space.
 It might be complicated, but you can do it by following these steps:

 a - Simply arrange your folders and files by size.

-To do this, you have to go to Finder.
+To do this, you have to go to the Finder.
 Then, select All My Files located in the menu bar on the left.
 If you can’t see this part you can simply hold the following:

-After which, look at the top menu bar and press View.
+Command + F + Shift.
+After this, look at the top menu bar and press View.
 Choose Show View Options.
 Now, select Sort by Size and Arrange by Size.
 By now, your files will be arranged by size from the biggest to the smallest.

 b - Arranging your folders and files by date.

 If you wish to find old files that you haven’t launched for a long time, you can arrange files and folders by date.
 To do this, follow the steps stated in Step a.
 However, instead of arranging by size, select Arrange by Date Last Opened.
 After which, click on Date Last Opened in the column name.
 Now, you will get a list of files and folders with the oldest files first.

 Note: Make sure you look at the Storage tab’s file type distribution.
 This will give you an overview of which data types are actually occupying the most space.

-Step 3: Trimming Your System Down
+Way 3.
+Trimming Your System Down

 To trim down your system, you need to sweep out temporary files, and cache.
 You also need to flush DNS.